elkhorn-heavy/walkthroughs/overthewire/natas/level_19.md

 ### Session ID Analysis

-The first time the form was submitted, the session id is `3535362d61646d696e`.
+The first time the form was submitted, the session ID is `3535362d61646d696e`.
-If the cookie is deleted and the form re-submitted with blank username and password, the session id `3336382d`, then `3230322d`, then `3130342d`.
+If the cookie is deleted and the form re-submitted with blank username and password, the session ID is `3336382d`, then `3230322d`, then `3130342d`.
 There is some kind of pattern to these session IDs!

 Looking at these short session IDs, they consist of: